ElectronicStructureLibrary/flook/README.md

 Lua and the fortran bindings.
 However, if Lua gets updated or you wish to control your Lua environment you can use your local Lua installation.

-By adding these flags to your arch.make
+By adding these flags to your `setup.make`

     LUA_DIR = /path/to/lua/installation
     INC += -I$(LUA_DIR)/include